wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-channel-sales-manager-issaquah-tuste5n6ec.md

   world of channel sales management.
 This vibrant city is nestled between Bellevue, Sammamish, and Redmond, offering a mix of urban convenience and natural beauty.
-The role focuses on building and managing strategic reseller partnerships, creating a unique opportunity for those who love to craft win-win situations and thrive in fast-paced environments.
+The role focuses on building and managing strategic reseller partnerships, creating a unique opportunity for those who love to craft winwin situations and thrive in fastpaced environments.
+Qualifications Our client is seeking a dynamic and dedicated Channel...

-  ## Qualifications

-  Our client is seeking a dynamic and dedicated Channel...
 location: 'Issaquah, WA'
 team: Software
 datePosted: '2024-12-27T07:52:53.319Z'